-As an established stylist, art director, photographer and author, Hans Blomquist is known as the master of his aesthetic.
-Rustic edges, moody colors and natural materials combine to create a warm, welcoming style, showcased in his new book, Inspired by Nature.
+As an established stylist, art director, photographer, and author, Hans Blomquist is recognized as the master of his aesthetic.
+Rustic edges, moody colors, and natural materials are blended with a warm, welcoming style, all visible in this book.

 In her new book, visual storyteller Athena Calderone showcases homes that have a classic yet current style.

-4. Rattan: A World of elegance and charm – Lulu Lytle
+3. Rattan: A World of Elegance and Charm by Lulu Lytle

-5. The Lives of Others: Sublime Interiors of Extraordinary People – Simon Watson
+4. The Lives of Others: Sublime Interiors of Extraordinary People by Simon Watson

 Take a trip down imagination lane with a new book that showcases the beautiful homes of fascinating creatives.

-With an innate ability to capture intimacy, Simon takes the reader on a personal journey, revealing not only the creativity and personality of each dwelling and their esteemed inhabitants, but also his own experience from each encounter.
-Displaying an interesting collection of art from around the world, Christian Louboutin’s 18th-century apartment in Paris is every bit as avant-garde as you’d expect.
-View Deal
+With an innate ability to capture intimacy, Simon takes the reader on a personal journey, revealing not only the creativity and personality of each dwelling and its esteemed inhabitants but also his own experience from each encounter.
+Displaying an exceptional collection of art from around the world, Christian Louboutin’s 18th-century apartment in Paris is every bit as avant-garde as you’d expect.

-6. Still: The Slow Home – Natalie Walton
+5. Still: The Slow Home by Natalie Walton

 Embrace the new slower place of life with Natalie Walton’s book of inspiring homes that celebrate stillness.

 Many of us are navigating a new pace of living and searching for ways to make a positive change; Natalie Walton’s book, Still: The Slow Home, is a visual journey of beautiful abodes across the world.